A look around Vietnamese Villages

 12. Chau Giang Muslim village, An Giang, Southern Vietnam

-Chau Giang muslim Village, known for its scenic natural beauty and rich cultural heritage, attracts tourists seeking an authentic and immersive experience in southern Vietnam.
+Known for its scenic natural beauty and rich cultural heritage, attracts tourists seeking an authentic and immersive experience in southern Vietnam.
 One of its main attractions is its lush orchards and fruit gardens, and the local muslim community in Chau Giang village, Vietnam.

-13. Hoang Su Phi, a mountainous village in northern Vietnam
+13. Hoang Su Phi, northern Vietnam

-Hoang Su Phi Village, located in Ha Giang Province, northern Vietnam, borders China to the north and several Vietnamese villages.
+Located in Ha Giang Province, northern Vietnam, borders China to the north and several Vietnamese villages.
 It sits on the less visited route connecting Lao Cai, Ha Giang, and Cao Bang.
 This area offers pristine landscapes with terraced fields, ancient Shan tea gardens, rivers, and peaks like Tay Con Linh and Chieu Lau Thi.

 14. Sinh Village, near Hue

-Sinh Village, located in central Vietnam, is one of the country’s most famous painting villages.
+One of the country’s most famous painting villages.
 Also known as Lai An Village, it has preserved a unique folk culture for centuries.

 The village is renowned for its distinctive painting technique.
 Artisans press special printing paper against an engraved woodblock, creating a black-and-white print.
 They then hand-color the paper with vibrant hues and allow it to dry.
 The entire process is done by hand and takes considerable time.
 Visitors can try their hand at painting, with guidance from skilled artisans.